-You can now add redirect rules from right within your MyKinsta dashboard!
+You can add redirect rules from right within your MyKinsta dashboard!
 Redirect rules allow you to seamlessly direct traffic from one location to another.
-It is particularly useful for preventing 404 errors, ensuring proper SEO when you make changes, and routing visitors to the correct locations on your site.
+This is particularly useful for preventing 404 errors, ensuring proper SEO when you make changes, and routing visitors to the correct locations on your site.

 Using free WordPress plugins to implement redirects can sometimes cause performance issues as most of them utilize the wp_redirect function, which requires additional code execution and resources.
 Some of them also add autoloaded data to your wp_options table, which increases database bloat.
 Adding them in MyKinsta means the rules are implemented at the server level, which is a much more optimal way.
 Just follow the steps below on how to add them.

 How to Add a Redirect Rule

 To add a redirect, click on your site in MyKinsta and go to Redirects.
 Then click the Add redirect rule button.

 - 301 redirect: Used for URLs and or content that is “moved permanently.”
-Typically this is the one you will want to use for SEO purposes.
+Typically this is the one you’ll want to use for SEO purposes.

 - 302 redirect: Used for URLs and or content that is “found” or “moved temporarily.”

-In this example below, we add a 301 redirect for a blog post URL that was changed and updated to something else.
-This ensures that all traffic, backlinks, and link juice from Google is now sent to the new URL.
-301 redirects pass between 90-99% of link juice.
+In the example below, we add a 301 redirect for a blog post URL that was changed and updated to something else.
+This ensures that all traffic, backlinks, and “link juice” from Google is now sent to the new URL.
+301 redirects pass between 90-99% of “link juice.”
 You can select which domain prefix you want it to be added for.
 In this case, we want both www and non-www traffic to redirect.